When it comes to venture capital, maybe you shouldn't believe the hype.

 About 75% of U.S. venture-backed start-ups fail, according to Harvard Business School senior lecturer Shikhar Ghosh.

-The failure rate Ghosh reported to the Wall Stree Journal is far higher than industry reported failure rates, which range from 20% to 30%.
+The failure rate Ghosh reported to the Wall Street Journal is far higher than industry reported failure rates, which range from 20% to 30%.
 The National Venture Capital Association, for instance, estimates that only 25% to 30% of venture-backed start-up fail completely.

 Ghosh told the outlet that venture capitalists "bury their dead very quietly."